Patriarchate of Aquileia: From bishopric to patriarchate

-Split with Grado
+Split between old Aquileia and Grado

 Various efforts of the popes at Rome and the exarchs at Ravenna, both peaceful and otherwise, met with persistent refusal to renew the bonds of unity until the election of Candidianus (606 or 607) as Metropolitan of Aquileia (in Grado).
 Weary of fifty years' schism, those of his suffragans whose sees lay within the empire joined him in submission to Rome; his mainland suffragans among the Lombards persisted in the schism.
 They went further and elected in Aquileia itself, patriarch John the Abbot (606 or 607) so that henceforth there were two little patriarchates in northern Italy, the insular patriarchate of Aquileia in Grado and the mainland patriarchate of Old Aquileia, residing in the fortress of Cormons.

 With the death of King Grimuald (671), who was an Arian, attitudes began to change.
 Royal court officials were prevalently Catholic and favoured an agreement with the Church of Rome.
 Eventually the Lombard kings wished to remove all conflicts with Rome, including the schism with the Aquileian church.
 Gradually the schism lost its vigour.
 King Cunipert summoned the Synod of Pavia (698/699) whereby Old-Aquileia reconciled with Rome, and Pope Gregory II granted the pallium to Patriarch Serenus (715–730) of Aquileia in 723.
 It was probably during the seventh century that the popes recognized in the metropolitans of Grado the title of Patriarch of Aquileia, in order to offset its assumption by the metropolitans of Old-Aquileia.
 In succeeding centuries it continued in use by both, but had no longer any practical significance.

 In 628, the patriarchs of Old-Aquileia transferred their residence to Cormons.
 Patriarch Callistus moved the patriarchal residence to Cividale del Friuli (Forum Julii) in 737 and it remained there until the thirteenth century when it was moved again, this time to Udine in 1223.